thoughtworks/recce/DEVELOPMENT.md

     ./gradlew run # or run/debug `RecceServer.kt` from your IDE
     ```

+# IDE Setup

+If using IntelliJ IDEA, you should be able to create the project from the clone location and IntelliJ will detect it as a Gradle project and import it directly.
+There are a couple of minor tweaks to make.

+* *Project Settings* > *Project* > Ensure SDK and language level is set to Java 17
+* *Gradle* > *Gradle Settings* > Set `Run Tests Using` to `IntelliJ IDEA`.
+  * This will typically give you much faster feedback than waiting for the Gradle runner.
+Unfortunately at time of writing you cannot build using IntelliJ IDEA natively, because kapt annotation processing for Kotlin is [not supported outside of Gradle/Maven builds](https://youtrack.jetbrains.com/issue/KT-15040).

+## COnfiur

 # Setting up new folks for access

 While this remains an internal project there are some things to do